Metal Search

 Iron

-As the base element of all ferrous metal products and 4th most common element on Earth, iron comes out swinging with extreme durability.
-Structures made from nearly 100% iron content boast unmatched strength and thickness.
+As the base element of all ferrous metal products and the 4th most common element on Earth, iron comes out swinging with extreme durability.
+Structures from nearly 100% pure iron content boast unmatched strength and thickness.

 This natural brute force makes pure iron a heavy-duty choice for applications like the following: